 We have implemented a tiered intervention system which provides different levels of support for the individual student.
 Our focus is always to provide quality interventions and support which help the individual to reshape their behaviour to ensure that they are able to meet our behaviour expectations.

-See Appendices 3&4 for our tiered approach and intervention menu
+See Appendices 3&4 for our tiered approach and intervention menu any poor behaviour when the child is:

 Behaviour beyond the school gate